Vispyr/vispyr-cli/README.md

 npm start -- destroy
 ```

-It will prompt you for confirmation.
+The CLI will prompt you for confirmation.
 By continuing, you'll see status updates until a success message is presented.
 The teardown process will automatically clean up **all** Vispyr-related resources:
 - **VispyrStack** (CloudFormation stack with all resources)
 - **Vispyr EC2 Instance** (monitoring server)
 - **Elastic IP** (static IP for the instance)